Bioloc3D/B3D-Plt/README.md

 ## 📌 Installation and operating instructions

-1. Download the B3D-Plt application from "Releases" section in the repository depending on your system.
+1. Download the B3D-Plt application from "Releases" section in the repository depending on your system
-   - For macOS, unzip the file and drag/drop the .app in your system's "Applications" folder.
+   - For macOS, unzip the file and drag/drop the .app in your system's "Applications" folder
 3. Open the B3D-Plt application

 <img align="center" src="https://github.com/Bioloc3D/B3D-Plt/blob/main/ressource/B3D-Plt.png">